Tuned Tensor

 }

 Review the eval results.
-If some examples failed, update your local tunedtensor.json with better examples or clearer guidelines, then push and kick off another run:
+If some examples failed, update your local tunedtensor.json with better examples or clearer guidelines, then push and kick off another run.
+To continue from a previous fine-tuned artifact instead of restarting from the original base model, pass the completed model id with --parent-model.

 # Edit tunedtensor.json to add/change examples, guidelines, etc.